-The channel by the beach at Wells-next-the-Sea was starting to fill, as the fast moving tide here moved inwards.
-In late afternoon, the beach huts were starting to empty, but I was lucky enough to catch one family, after a fine day at the beach.
-The sky was blue, the sand was powdery and golden, in short a classic family day out for all the visitors.
+The channel by the beach at Wells-next-the-Sea was starting to fill, as the fast moving tide careered inwards.
+In late afternoon, the beach huts were starting to empty, but I was lucky enough to catch one family, after they had enjoyed a fine day at the beach.
+The sky was blue and the sand was powdery and golden.
+It was a classic family day out.

 Family times at the beach.

 The sense of space on the beach at Wells is breathtaking.
 If you stand on the established dunes in the middle, the panorama takes in beach huts, with Wells Woods behind and an apparently endless vista out to sea, across the channel.
 This is kept clear for the boats that take workers out to service the offshore wind farm.
 Like it or not, this has been a massive economic boost to the town and increased trade significantly.